About

 BIOGRAPHY

-Baritone Colin Levin continues to explore a diverse array of vocal literature, ranging from the very physical character roles of opera to the ambitious vocal writing of the concert repertoire.
-He specializes in both the performance and research of Nordic art music, with a focus on Icelandic reportory.
-Recent seasons have additionally witnessed him performing the lyric baritone roles of Mozart, Rossini, Puccini, and Britten while also participating in the creation of new American works.
+American Baritone Colin Levin continues to explore a diverse array of vocal literature in both North American and Europe, ranging from the very physical character roles of opera to the ambitious vocal writing of the concert repertoire.
+He specializes in the performance of Nordic vocal literature, with a focus on Icelandic repertory.
+Recent seasons have additionally witnessed him performing the baritone roles of Mozart, Rossini, Puccini, and Britten while also participating in the creation of new works.

-As a Young Artist, Levin performed with the Caramoor Festival, Opera on the James, Fargo-Moorhead Opera, St. Petersburg Opera, Opera New Jersey, and the Castleton Festival, with whom he traveled to the Royal Opera House Muscat Oman.
-Levin holds Degree from the Oberlin Conservatory of Music, University of Illinois: Urbana-Champaign, and Rutgers University; he additionally studied the Icelandic language at Háskólasetur Vestfjarða/University Centre of the Westfjords.
-His awards include the Albert Rees Award from the S. Livington Mather Competition and an award from the 2015 Piccola Opera Competition in New Hampshire.
-He appears as Merriman under Maestro Gil Rose in the 2020 world premiere recording of Castelnuovo-Tedesco’s The Importance of Being Earnest on the BMOP Label.
+Levin participated in Young Artist Programs with the Caramoor Festival, Opera on the James, Fargo-Moorhead Opera, St. Petersburg Opera, Opera New Jersey, and the Castleton Festival, with whom he traveled to the Royal Opera House Muscat Oman.
+Levin holds degrees from the Oberlin Conservatory of Music, the University of Illinois: Urbana-Champaign, and Rutgers University; he additionally studied the Icelandic language at Háskólasetur Vestfjarða/University of the Westfjords.
+He appears as Merriman under Maestro Gil Rose on the 2020 world premiere recording of Castelnuovo-Tedesco’s The Importance of Being Earnest on the BMOP Label, and is an American-Scandinavian Foundation (ASF) Fellow.
+Levin additionally is a Nordic diction coach for the Boston Symphony Orchestra, with recent performances including Ibsen/Grieg's Peer Gynt and Sibelius' The Origin of Fire.

 Coming up